moviepilot/history_file/README.markdown

 HistoryFile
 ===========

-Behaves like a {File} class and does some convenience stuff around a {HistoryFile::FileDelegator} instance.
+Behaves like a `File` class and does some convenience stuff around a `HistoryFile::FileDelegator` instance.
 It all revolves about defining a time offset.
 If however, you want to access different versions of a file, use it like this: